How We Grow

 At Huarache Farms, we utilize hydroponics, water gardens, wicking soil beds, mist irrigation, and food forestry to grow food on a backyard scale.

 Our farms emphasize a thoughtful approach to growing fruits and vegetables.
-This means taking a hard look at both conventional and organic growing methods, selecting ideas that work and are safe, and avoiding other practices that harm the environment.
-If you are too conventional, you risk destroying the life of the soil; if you are too organic, you risk not being productive enough to make a farm economically sustainable.
+This means taking a hard look at both conventional and organic growing methods, selecting ideas that work and are safe, and avoiding other practices that harm the environment, people, pets, and beneficial organisms.
+If we are too conventional, we risk destroying the life of the soil; if we are too organic, we risk not being productive enough to make a farm economically sustainable.

 HOW WE GROW WITH BOTH SOIL AND WATER: